The Park provides inspirational incubation and grow-on space, as well as support for innovative businesses specialising in STEMM.

 Tel: +44 (0)1392 247047

-She works closely with our Head of Property to provide the right space and environment for our tenants to thrive.
+James is responsible for the facilities management processes across the campus and for ensuring the efficient operations of our buildings and services.
+Working closely with our Head of Property, James helps to provide the right space, support and environment for our tenants to thrive.

 Tel: +44 (0)1392 247047